Travelinglight/AMDC/README.md

 ### dependencies: Node.js

 ### What information can you get?
-0. The source from which the message is sent;
+0. The source of a message;
 1. The West/East, degree, minute and hundredths of minutes of Latitude;
 2. The North/South, degree, minute and hundredths of minutes of Longitude;
-3. The speed of the moving object;
+3. The speed of a moving object;
-4. The course of the moving object;
+4. The course of a moving object;
-5. The altitude of the moving object (optional);
+5. The altitude of a moving object (optional);
-6. The type of the moving object (optional);
+6. The type of a moving object (optional);
-7. A MIC-E message (optional);
+7. A MIC-E message (optional).

 ### How to test?
 1. Clone the repo and enter it.